mpusz/wg21-papers/src/2XXXR0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

   didn't fit the scene.
 "It cost a fortune to make but there was not a building on earth that you could fit it into" [@STONEHENGE].
-- On April 15, 1999, Korean Air Cargo Flight 6316 crashed due to a miscommunication between pilots about desired flight altitude [@FLIGHT_6316]
+- On April 15, 1999, Korean Air Cargo Flight 6316 crashed due to a miscommunication between pilots about the desired flight altitude [@FLIGHT_6316].
-- In February 2001, the Zoo crew built an enclosure for Clarence the Tortoise with a weight of 250 pounds instead of 250 kilograms [@CLARENCE]
+- In February 2001, the Zoo crew built an enclosure for Clarence the Tortoise with a weight of 250 pounds instead of 250 kilograms [@CLARENCE].
-- In December 2003, one of the roller coaster’s cars at Tokyo Disneyland’s Space Mountain attraction suddenly derailed due to a broken axle caused by the confusion after upgrading the specification from imperial to metric units [@DISNEY]
+- In December 2003, one of the roller coaster’s cars at Tokyo Disneyland’s Space Mountain attraction suddenly derailed due to a broken axle caused by confusion after upgrading the specification from imperial to metric units [@DISNEY].
-- During construction of the Hochrheinbrücke bridge, to connect the small German town of Laufenburg with Swiss Laufenburg, the construction team made a sign error that resulted in the discrepancy of 54 cm between the two outer ends of the bridge [@HOCHRHEINBRÜCKE]
+- During the construction of the Hochrheinbrücke bridge to connect the small German town of Laufenburg with Swiss Laufenburg, the construction team made a sign error that resulted in a discrepancy of 54 cm between the two outer ends of the bridge [@HOCHRHEINBRÜCKE].
-- An American company sold a shipment of wild rice to a Japanese customer, quoting a price of 39 cents per pound, but the customer thought the quote was for 39 cents per kilogram [@WILD_RICE]
+- An American company sold a shipment of wild rice to a Japanese customer, quoting a price of 39 cents per pound, but the customer thought the quote was for 39 cents per kilogram [@WILD_RICE].
 - A whole set of [@MEDICATION_DOSE_ERRORS]...

 The safety subject is so vast and essential by itself that we dedicated a separate paper **P????**